-Click Add Source next to a Hosted Collector.
-See Set Up a Hosted Collector for instructions on setting up a new Hosted Collector.
+- Click Add Source next to a Hosted Collector.
+If you dont already have a hosted collector, see Set Up a Hosted Collector for instructions on setting up a new Hosted Collector.

 Source creation will fail if an incorrect O365 Region is selected.
 You cannot change the O365 Region setting on an existing Source.

 - For Content Type, select the type of log to collect.
 If you want to collect from additional content types, create additional instances of this Source type.

 - For Source Category, enter any string to tag the output collected from this Source.
 (Category metadata is stored in a searchable field called